Registration of a Company Limited by Guarantee in Kenya

-A company limited by guarantee under the Kenyan Companies Act [2015]
+For a company limited by guarantee under the Kenyan Companies Act [2015] to be incorporated in Kenya;

-• the liability of its members must be limited by the company’s articles to a specific amount (usually a nominal amount) that the members undertake to contribute to the assets of the company in the event of liquidation;
+- the company’s articles must limit the liability of its members to a specific amount (usually a nominal amount) that the members undertake to contribute to the assets of the company in the event of liquidation;

 There are various associations for charitable causes and not for profit (for example, clubs, and associations of traders for trade protection or information) and they may be incorporated in many forms including as a company limited by guarantee.